bjacobel/rak/README.md

   - Make sure to update the badge at the top of the readme to point to your new Codecov SVG.
 - Updating the readme to remove all the stuff about the boilerplate and to say a bit about your new project.
 - Removing or modifying the example components and services to do... whatever your new app does.

+### Development

+The offline-caching service worker doesn't play nicely with HMR or webpack-dev-werver, so it's disabled by default.
+To enable it, you can either build the site in production mode, or use the `SW_ENABLE` environment variable:

+    SW_ENABLE=true yarn webpack

+You should see `LOG from GenerateSW` in the output.
+Don't use this option with WDS (`yarn start`); you'll kill your browser.

+When building flat files locally, its important to serve them with a server that implements a correct 404 redirection behavior.
+Use:

+    npx http-server dist -a localhost --proxy http://localhost:8080\?

 ### Deployment